-The hurricane, which the United Nations said has caused the worst humanitarian crisis to hit struggling Haiti since a devastating 2010 earthquake, whipped the country, and also Cuba, with 230km-per-hour winds on Tuesday, pummelling towns, farmland and resorts.
+The hurricane, which the United Nations said created the worst humanitarian crisis to hit struggling Haiti since a devastating 2010 earthquake, whipped Cuba and Haiti with 230km-per-hour winds on Tuesday, pummelling towns, farmland and resorts.

-In the United States, more than 1.5 million people were urged to evacuate the southeastern coast and Florida Governor Rick Scott warned residents to prepare for a possible devastating direct hit.
+In the United States, millions of people were urged to evacuate the southeastern coast and Florida Governor Rick Scott warned residents to prepare for a possible devastating direct hit.

-Hundreds of thousands of people were evacuated from the path of the storm, which caused severe flooding and killed four people in the Dominican Republic, as well as at least 22 in Haiti.
+Hundreds of thousands of people were evacuated from the path of Matthew, which caused severe flooding and killed four people in the Dominican Republic, as well as at least seven in Haiti.